var-commits/sort-shuffle/README.md

 # Shuffle and Sort

-This project consists of 9 numbered cards which can be manipulated by using the shuffle and short buttons.
+This is simple responsive page built on JavaScript, HTML and CSS to shuffle/sort the numbered cards.

 ## Getting started

 - Clone the project
-- Enter the project folder
+- Enter into the project root folder
 - Run index.html in browser

 ## Built with